mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/configuration/notebook-servers-configuration/index.md

 and [Affinity v1 core](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.19/#affinity-v1-core)
 pages in the Kubernetes API documentation to see all the supported fields.

-Install Kaptain by following the [Deploy Kaptian][deploy-kaptain] documentation.
+Install Kaptain by following the [Deploy Kaptain][deploy-kaptain] documentation.
 In case of update, edit the `ConfigMap` used for Kaptain installation (or the default one, created by Flux controller).

 After the installation is complete, the newly added configuration should be available in the Notebook Servers UI: